Diet and Nutrition

 Before making any changes to diet or adding supplements, it’s vital to consult with a qualified nutritional therapist, GP, or registered healthcare professional.
 Supplements can interact with other medications or conditions, and each person’s needs are unique.

-The information here is based on personal experience, collaborative work with health professionals, and university-level research, including a Master’s degree assignment entitled “Using Nutritional Supplements for the Management of Autism.”
+The information here is based on personal experience, collaborative work with health professionals, a Nutritional Therapy Diploma and university-level research, including a Master’s degree assignment entitled “Using Nutritional Supplements for the Management of Autism.”

 Commonly Explored Dietary Interventions